VolvoGroup/dymoval/docs/source/installation.rst

     The used `matplotlib` color map.
 Check `Matplotlib` docs for possible values.

+.. confval:: ax_height
+    :type: float
+    :default: 2.5

+    The subplot height when you save the figure.
+The default values are chosen to keep a 16:9 ratio.
+.. confval:: ax_width
+    :type: float
+    :default: 4.445

+    The subplot width when you save the figure.
+The default values are chosen to keep a 16:9 ratio.

 These parameters can be set through a :code:`~/.dymoval/config.toml`  file.
 You have to create such a file manually.
 A :code:`~/.dymoval/config.toml` could for example include the following content